vamsi-n/AboutMe/AboutMe.md

 ### Sr.Tech Project Manager / Development Manager           Agero,Boston,MA

 ```
-● Lead cross-functional teams in translating requirements for AWS Serverless cloud-based machine learning-centric logistics telematics platform for web and mobile applications for Roadside Assistance
+● Lead cross-functional teams in translating requirements for AWS Serverless cloud-based machine learning-centric
+  logistics telematics platform for web and mobile applications for Roadside Assistance
-● Provide solutions to team with architecture and design artifacts like sequence diagrams, flow charts, interface contracts and more, from concepts to POCs to delivery
+● Provide solutions to team with architecture and design artifacts like sequence diagrams, flow charts, interface
+  contracts and more, from concepts to POCs to delivery
 ● Delivered on time multiple projects (7) with microservices and backend APIs for native IOS/Android and ReactJS-based web apps and CI/CD/QA Automation
 ● Managed 23 direct reports working in Engineering development projects
-● Manage overall software development lifecycle in Agile/Scrum, release/cutover, user adoption, documentation, training, and reporting requirements
+● Managed overall software development lifecycle in Agile/Scrum, release/cutover, user adoption, documentation, training, and reporting requirements
-● Managed reports and dashboard development with the Data Science team using Sigma Computing for SnowFlake
+● Managed reports and dashboard development with the Data Science team
 ● Standardize processes with Jira and Slack

 ```